 When we hit Centralia, our center point at the 102 mile point, at around 5, it sure was nice to rest the feet and butt.
 Had some time to chat with some of the other bikers, take in some spaghetti and a few cold ones.
 It was a much needed break.
 The next day was much of the same, but I was able to keep up with the rest of the group alot more than I did the first day.
 I knew where it was going to hurt and I think that helped me get past it and just ride.
 The “Entering Oregon” sign came faster than I had expected, day went quick compared to the previous day.
 However, once in Oregon, we were still about 50 miles west from our destination in east Portland.
 The ride down 30 in Portland was long and hard.
 There were many cars, the road wasn’t very smooth for most of it, and we were so close, yet so far.
 Both my Dad and I were feeling the burn and ready for the finish line for sure.
 It didn’t take us too long to finally get into Portland and once we did there was a short, super steep hill right in the beginning.
 STP map planners: that’s just cruel 😉 I made it up though… didn’t walk a single hill the whole trip.

 There was a decent crowd at the finish line when we arrived around 5:30pm Sunday evening.
 They were cheering and making noise as we made it into Hollady park near the Lloyd Center.
-I got my “Finisher” patch and finally got to see my kid and wife.
+I got my “Finisher” patch and finally got to see my kid.
 I actually made it and could hardly believe I was done.